matt-evangelidis/COMP3120-assignment2/Screenshots/README.md

 1. Login
 The login button redirects the user to the Home page of the user.
 Which has all their saved Notes and Sheets.
 2. Register
-The Register button takes you to Register.png.
+The Register button takes you to Register form.

 <img src="login.png"/>